GoodCloud/django-zebra/README.md

 * `ZEBRA_CUSTOMER_MODEL`
 	The app+model string for the model that implements the StripeCustomerMixin. ie `"myapp.MyCustomer"`.
 If `ZEBRA_ENABLE_APP` is true, defaults to `"zebra.Customer"`.
 * `ZEBRA_AUTO_CREATE_STRIPE_CUSTOMERS`
 	Defaults to `True`.
-Automatically creates a stripe customer obect on stripe_customer access, if one doesn't exist.
+Automatically creates a stripe customer object on stripe_customer access, if one doesn't exist.

 ## Webhooks ##